• About

 Balacar Mexico Travel Guide

-where is Bacalar Mexico?
+Where is Bacalar Mexico?

 Bacalar is located on the Caribbean coast of the Yucatan Peninsula, right near the Belize border.
 It’s actually just a 3-hour drive to Belize City from here and you’re just a hop away from the paradisical Caye Caulker and Caye Ambergris.